VTArcelia/okada/README.md

 install -> https://aka.ms/vs/17/release/vs_BuildTools.exe with the optional boxes named "MSVC VS 2022" and "Windows 11 SDK"

-optional install -> https://developer.nvidia.com/cuda-12-1-0-download-archive for gpu acceleration on onnx stuff
+do not install cuda runtime toolkit for manual install

 download and run the bat file from this repo